PedRaMNG/working-memory-stimulation/README.md

 # Code

-* The term `train` code is mentioned as **sample phase** in the paper.
+* The term `train` in the code is mentioned as **sample phase** in the paper.
 * In all modes, stimulation current (`I_stim`) is added to `I_app_astro` inside the `get_neuron_astrozone_activity.m` function.
 * Files with the **TB** extension are **Test Bench** files used for fast iteration and testing of a function.
 They are typically designed for standalone execution but sometimes they need data from a simulation.
-To get the UT files for enhance and disrupt functions, email the corresponding author (Mahmood Amiri).
+To get the TB files for enhance and disrupt functions, email the corresponding author (Mahmood Amiri).
 * `accuracy_elec` measures the correlation, mentioned in the paper.
 * Extra code for synaptic plasticity is provided in `step_neurons.m` for future work.
 * To load your saved data, open `saveLoadData.m` and run the **Import** section.
 * To use `sendTelegramMessage` function you need to set some configuration inside its function.
 * To understand the relationship between code blocks, we recommend to check out the AI-generated overview by **DeepWiki**, linked at the bottom of this readme file.
-Since it is a fully automated process by AI, **it can make mistakes**.
+Note that this is a fully automated AI generated document.

 # Authors